 Augsburg was the first seminary founded by Norwegian Lutherans in America, named after the confession of faith presented by Lutherans in Augsburg, Germany, in 1530.
-Augsburg opened in September 1869, in Marshall, WI, and moved to Minneapolis in 1872.
+Augsburg opened in September 1869, in Marshall, Wisconsin, and moved to Minneapolis, Minnesota in 1872.
+A Rochester, Minnesota campus was added in 2002.
 A short history of Augsburg College can be found at www.augsburg.edu/about/history.